electricimp/imp-central-impt/spec/README.md

 ## Test Matrix ##

-The list and details of the existing tests as described in the [Test Matrix document](./TestMatrix.md).
+The list and details of the existing tests are described in the [Test Matrix document](./TestMatrix.md).